carlssonnp/test-another-remote-/simulations/setup/git.md

 *(No peeking at other people's answers.)*

 **Exercise 8:** Create a PR with your answers to this repo.
 Ask your Guardian to review.

-**Exercise 9:** Add yourself to the [team list](https://github.com/avantcredit/avant/blob/master/R/team.R).
-Don't forget to "version" your contribution by updating the files `DESCRIPTION` and `CHANGELOG.md`, which means indicate your change with a version number (e.g., 0.3.15.9002) so that we can track changes.
-Use this [PR](https://github.com/avantcredit/avant/pull/865/files) as a template.
-You'll learn more about versioning later.